luau-project/minpack-builder/README.md

 On a wide range of Linux operating systems [[7]](https://repology.org/project/minpack), due the widespread adoption of gfortran [[8]](https://gcc.gnu.org/wiki/GFortran) as robust and free option for a Fortran compiler, most distributions package minpack and make it available for their users through the package manager.

 Recently, on Windows, through the great MSYS2 ecosystem [[9]](https://www.msys2.org/) which keeps that feeling of the Linux world, I authored with contributions [[10]](https://github.com/msys2/MINGW-packages/pull/20643) the initial integration of minpack as a package on MSYS2 [[11]](https://packages.msys2.org/base/mingw-w64-libminpack).
-The insertion of minpack into MSYS2 repositories allowed Windows developers to have access to native binaries, compiled either by gfortran [[8]](https://gcc.gnu.org/wiki/GFortran) or LLVM flang-new [[12]](https://flang.llvm.org/docs/), which is also a free Fortran compiler under the LLVM project umbrella.
+The insertion of minpack into MSYS2 repositories allowed Windows developers to have access to native binaries, compiled either by gfortran [[8]](https://gcc.gnu.org/wiki/GFortran) or LLVM flang [[12]](https://flang.llvm.org/docs/), which is also a free Fortran compiler under the LLVM project umbrella.

 While MSYS2 is an excellent choice for people working with GCC-like toolchains, Microsoft Visual C/C++ (MSVC) build tools [[13]](https://visualstudio.microsoft.com/visual-cpp-build-tools) are extremely popular among Windows developers.
-Whenever someone is looking for a Fortran compiler that integrates nicely with MSVC build tools, namely Intel® Fortran Compiler [[14]](https://www.intel.com/content/www/us/en/developer/tools/oneapi/fortran-compiler.html) and LLVM flang-new [[12]](https://flang.llvm.org/docs/), the developer will have to build minpack from the source code on its own.
+Whenever someone is looking for a Fortran compiler that integrates nicely with MSVC build tools, namely Intel® Fortran Compiler [[14]](https://www.intel.com/content/www/us/en/developer/tools/oneapi/fortran-compiler.html) and LLVM flang [[12]](https://flang.llvm.org/docs/), the developer will have to build minpack from the source code on its own.
 Moreover, Fortran compilers often export symbols with different naming conventions, leading to different C APIs if standard compiler options were applied.

 ### How to solve the problem?